Prelab 01

 Spin up the containers

 Now you are ready to spin up the containers for this prelab.
-In the prelab repository direcotyr, spin up the environment using:
+First, make sure that you are in the 00_Prelab01 directory of your repository.
+Then spin up the containers using:

 $ docker compose up -d